microsoft/code-with-engineering-playbook/observability/readme.md

 3. Ensure logging configuration (eg: setting logging to "verbose") can be controlled without code changes.
 4. Ensure that **metrics** around latency and duration are collected and can be aggregated.
 5. Don't attempt to monitor everything.
 If the data is not actionable, it is useless and becomes a noise.
 6. As a general rule, do not log any customer sensitive and Personal Identifiable Information (PII).
-Ensure GDPR compliance is followed regarding PII.
+Ensure any pertinent privacy regulations are followed regarding PII (Ex: GDPR etc.,)
 7. Start small and add where there is customer impact.

 ## What is collected